halilbahar/xibo-departure-monitor-module/README.md

 Now we have to create the function which returns an array of objects (JSON) with data.
 If you have never worked with JSON in PHP before please refer to [this site](https://www.w3schools.com/js/js_json_php.asp).

 You will need atleast 1 parameter.
 The first would be **destinations** which is an array of the destinations as strings.
+You don't have to validate this array, the module is already doing all the work for you.
 The second optional one is the **key**.
 If the API you use needs a key this would the be second parameter.

 ```php